Request Information

 2 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Operations Research Analysts, at https://www.bls.gov/ooh/math/operations-research-analysts.htm (visited February 4, 2025).
 This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.

-As you work your way through our data analyst master's program, you will be able to study skills needed to analyze data, evaluate data analysis methods and models, use data analysis and statistical techniques to support organizational goals, synthesize information from data, create visualizations that turn data analysis into actionable analytics, and create a strategic data analytics plan.
+As you work your way through our online master’s in data analytics, you will be able to study the various skills needed such as how to analyze data, evaluate data analysis methods and models, use data analysis and statistical techniques to support organizational goals, synthesize information from data, create visualizations that turn data analysis into actionable analytics, and create a strategic data analytics plan.

 System Analysis and Design